Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - Tags are case insensitive
     `defaultNew` is the same as `DefaultNew` and `dEFAULTnEW`
     - You can override the automatic Outlook signature name generation by setting OutlookSignatureName, e. g. `OutlookSignatureName = This is a custom signature name`
     With this option, you can have different template file names for the same Outlook signature name.
 Search for "Marketing external English formal" in the sample ini files for an example.
-Take care of signature group priorities (common, group, e-mail address) and the SortOrder and SortCulture parameters.
+Take care of signature group priorities (common, group, e-mail address, replacement variable) and the SortOrder and SortCulture parameters.
 5. Remove the tags from the file names in the file system
 Else, the file names in the ini file and the file system do not match, which will result in some templates not being applied.
 It is recommended to create a copy of your template folder for tests.